Research Shows that Regular Physical Activity Improves Brain Function Throughout Our Lives

-Likewise, cognitive health (the ability to clearly think, learn, and remember) has a direct impact on physical health, and is a key component of whole person wellness.
+Likewise, cognitive health (the ability to clearly think, learn, and remember) has a direct impact on physical health and is a key component of whole-person wellness.
 Like every aspect of the Dimensions of Wellness, the relationship between cognitive and physical health is cyclical.
 As we age, cognitive declines contribute to a higher risk of accidents and falls.
-Accidents and falls can prevent us from engaging in activates that enrich our life and support cognitive health, causing further decline.
+Accidents and falls can prevent us from engaging in activities that enrich our life and support cognitive health, causing further decline.

 Physical health is important in its own right.
-But it is also also foundational for our emotional, social, environment, spiritual and intellectual health.
+But it is also foundational for our emotional, social, environmental, spiritual, and intellectual health.
 One of the best things we can do to support active aging is to care for our brains.
-And one of the best way to care for our brains is to care for our bodies.
+And one of the best ways to care for our brains is to care for our bodies.